Connect with us

 Quantifying the connection

-For over 200 societies, we gathered comprehensive data on nine key features of ecology – such as rainfall, temperature, infectious disease and population density – and dozens of aspects of human cultural variation – values, strength of norms, personality, motivation and institutional characteristics.
+For over 200 societies, we gathered comprehensive data on nine key features of ecology – such as rainfall, temperature, infectious disease and population density – and dozens of aspects of human cultural variation – including values, strength of norms, personality, motivation and institutional characteristics.
 With this information, we created the open-access EcoCultural Dataset.

 Using this data set, we were able to generate a range of estimates for just how much of human cultural variation can be explained by ecology.

-We ran a of statistical models looking at the relationship between our ecological variables and each of the 66 cultural outcomes we tracked.
+We ran a series of statistical models looking at the relationship between our ecological variables and each of the 66 cultural outcomes we tracked.
 For each of the cultural outcomes, we calculated the average amount of the cultural diversity across societies that was explained by this combination of nine different ecological factors.
 We found that nearly 20% of cultural variation was explained by the combination of these ecological features.

 Importantly, our statistical estimates take into account common issues in cross-cultural research.
 One complicating factor is that societies that are close to each other in space will be similar in ways beyond the variables measured in any particular study.
 In the same way, there will likely be unmeasured similarities between societies with shared historical roots.
 For example, cultural similarities between southern Germany and Austria may be accounted for by their shared cultural and linguistic heritage, as well as similar climates and levels of wealth.